githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/7-customize-your-workflow-artifact-data.md

-Here, you'll learn to Customize your workflow with artifact data and environment variables.
+Here, you'll learn to customize your workflow with artifact data and environment variables.

 ## Pass artifact data between jobs